Information Technology

 Body

-The Sheriff's Office enjoys the benefits of many of today's cutting edge technologies in order to more effectively perform its function of law enforcement.
-A glimpse of some of these technologies include the following.
+The Sheriff's Office enjoys the benefits of many of today's cutting-edge technologies to perform its functions of law enforcement and public safety more effectively.
+A glimpse of some of these technologies includes the following.

-• Digital fingerprint scanning equipment for quick identification and matching of suspects, inmates and evidence.
+• Digital fingerprint scanning equipment for quick identification and matching of suspects and evidence.

-• Dash mounted touch screen computers in patrol vehicles that aid officers in dispatching, GIS mapping, retrieving state and local information such as booking photos and warrant information, and report writing.
+• Dash-mounted touch screen computers in patrol vehicles that aid officers in dispatching, GIS mapping, retrieving state and local information such as booking photos and warrant information, vehicle license plate information, driver's license status, address premise histories, traffic stop histories for specific vehicles, and report writing.

 • Electronic police report databases that are shared across many agencies in the county and the prosecutor's office.